ggarnerdeng/Project-2-T33M-3/README.md

     Local computer can upload/download files from local to remote repository on server computer

+## INSTRUCTIONS TO RUN:
+    1. Need SSH-Keygen set up to link remote to host computer

+## DOCUMENTATION:
 11/5:   -Cloned Project 1 because similar functions can be reused for project 2
         -Started making function to move files from remote to local computer.
 11/6:   -Started HTML implementation.
 Currently you can view the target depository of the remote                computer, but not much else.
 Only option 1 works, 2 and 3 do not and are just clones.